ardalis/Specification/docs/getting-started/faq.md

 Which is: `EF Core 6.0.6` and `EF 6.4.4`.

 But you are free to explicitly set higher versions if you like.

+## ISingleResultSpecification is Obsolete

+I'm getting a warning or error telling me that `ISingleResultSpecification` is obsolete.
+What am I supposed to do to fix it?

+> You can just remove the interface usage from any specification that is using it.
+It was useful with `GetBySpec` calls in earlier versions of the library but newer versions use the more canonical `FirstOrDefault` or `SingleOrDefault` methods on repositories whenever a single result is desired or expected (which eliminates the need for the interface).